DevMountain/Journal2020/README.md

 ## Part Two - Controller Implementation

 You will use the Codable protocol to add basic data persistence to the Journal app.
-Once your model objects you want to save are encoded into Data, you will save this data to a local file on disk.
+Once your model objects are encoded into Data, you will save this data to a local file on disk.
 To access this file you will need a URL pointing it.
+This is a file URL not a Web URL.
+It is similar to those you will see in Finder  ex: path (User/Desktop/Projects/MyProject/myData.json)

 ### Add Data Persistence functionality to the EntryController